TeamsClientTools/TeamsDataCollector/README.md

 # Usage
 1. [Download](https://github.com/TeamsClientTools/TeamsDataCollector/releases/latest/download/TeamsDataCollector.zip) the script package.
-2. Extract it onto the computer experiancing Teams issues.
+2. Extract it on to the computer experiencing Teams issues.
 3. Run the CollectTeamsClientData.ps1 script.
 4. Once the script is complete, it should produce a ZIP file in the same folder as the script.